Telios-org/telios-sdk/README.md

 ### Sending Emails

-When sending an email to multiple recipients, the recipient's email domain is checked for whether or not their inbox is telios.io or a provider that's using the same encryption protocol.
+When sending an email to multiple recipients, the recipient's email domain is checked if it matches telios.io.
 In this case the email is encrypted, stored on the local drive, and an encrypted message is sent that only the recipient can decipher.
 The deciphered metadata gives the recipient instructions how to to retrieve and decipher thier encrypted email.